Meditation with Tea:

 FAQ

-• Each regular public workshop is limited to 8 guests, so everyone has time to observe, ask questions, and practice with guidance.
+• Each regular public session is limited to 8 guests, so the experience stays quiet, spacious, and personal.

 Choose Your Tea Experience